When patients adhere to the necessary post-surgery behaviors, including diet and exercise, bariatric surgery is very successful.

 - Plans for participation in a postoperative multidisciplinary program that includes guidance on diet, physical activity, behavior management and social support

-- History of participation in a three-month, physician supervised multidisciplinary weight loss program within the past six months that included:
+- History of participation in a six-month, physician-supervised, consecutive multidisciplinary weight loss program within the past year:

 - Dietary therapy

 - Physical activity (moderate levels of activity for 30 – 45 min., 3-5 x/wk)

 - Behavior-management support

 If you have completed an online or in-person educational seminar and would like to make an appointment, you may view and complete our new patient forms.

 If you are interested in finding out more about obesity, treatments for severe and morbid obesity and the outcomes of surgical treatment, please watch our online seminar.
 All potential bariatric surgery patients must complete this seminar prior to their first consultation with a UF Health bariatric surgeon.